 Hear that?
 That’s the sound of your stomach rumbling in anticipation of the next several weeks of foodie heaven thanks to the beloved cooking series MasterChef Australia.

-The reality cooking competition is returning on Monday, April 19 at 7.30pm, bringing with it a new selection of culinary masters with inspiring stories and even more inspired recipes.
+The reality cooking competition returned on Monday, April 19 at 7.30 pm, bringing with it a new selection of culinary masters with inspiring stories and even more inspired recipes.

-In a new promo released by Network 10 ahead of the season premiere, judge Melissa Leong says, “The amount of heart and soul and drive is exceptional this year.”
+In the promo released by Network 10 ahead of the season premiere, judge Melissa Leong said, “The amount of heart and soul and drive is exceptional this year.”
 Adds fellow judge Andy Allen, “They all have a unique story.”

 Watch the trailer here, then continue reading below.

 Of course, MasterChef is so popular because audiences fall in love with the contestants, not just their cooking, so here’s what we know so far about the home chefs who are hoping to take home the $250,000 prize and launch their dream career — and some who we can’t wait to find out more about.